CEV Champions League Volley 2026

 MONTPELLIER HSC VB (FRA) vs. Guaguas LAS PALMAS (ESP)

 Following their 3-1 home victory, Guaguas LAS PALMAS are ‘only’ two sets away from progressing to the quarterfinals of the #CLVolleyM for the second time in their history.
 They previously achieved this feat in 2024 when they had started their journey from the early rounds as well.
 Their Brazilian player Francisco Wallyson Bezerra Souza is the fourth best scorer in the competition so far with 160 points, including 18 he registered last week on home soil in their first-ever fixture against MONTPELLIER HSC VB.
+Guaguas features Osmany Juantorena, a living legend who has won the competition three times and played in eight Final Fours.

 The French team, who received a wildcard to join the competition, have progressed to the Playoffs for the first time in their history.
 With a roster including Olympic champions Nicolas Le Goff and Quentin Jouffroy, they very much hope they can use the home-court factor to their advantage.
 Interestingly, they won all three of their home matches in the group stage – including a 3-2 victory over eventual pool winners Cucine Lube CIVITANOVA of Italy.
 The hosts will work hard to make sure that such an immaculate record on home soil is more than ‘just’ a good omen – and if they were to reverse the result of the match in Las Palmas – for which they need a 3-0 or 3-1 win – and claim the subsequent Golden Set, they would become the first French club to reach the #CLVolleyM quarterfinals since CHAUMONT VB 52 HM did so in 2019.
+French teams are currently on a bleak streak of nine consecutive losses in the knockout phase.
+A qualification for MONTPELLIER HSC VB would be a massive boost and a ‘positive seismic shift’ for French Volleyball as a whole.

 Second best scorer in the competition this far, Basil Dermaux will carry the hopes of Knack ROESELARE to go for a Golden Set on home soil